Commercial insurance options

 Many of Arkansas’s 255,000 small businesses need commercial auto insurance to protect their business from mishaps and accidents that occur from the use of their work vehicles.
 It’s an important insurance coverage to consider because personal auto insurance usually doesn’t protect vehicles used for business.

 Over 750,000 small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a single food truck in Fayetteville or several landscaping trucks in Conway.
+Each gets customized coverage to match their unique needs, whether they own a single food truck in Fayetteville or several landscaping trucks in Conway.